hql287/Manta/README.md

 * **Is this app built with Electron?**

 Yes, it's built on top of [Electron](#).
 Please see the [Technologies](#technologies) section for more info.

 * **What boilerplate did you use**

 None.
-This's my attempt to integrate the Electron with React from scratch.
+This is my attempt to integrate Electron with React from scratch.
 The idea was to get a better understanding of how things work together, especially Webpack.
-But I do take cues from other projects.
+But I do take cue from other projects.

 * **What CSS/UI Framework did you use?**